 Like the term “two for one special”, a bachelor and master combined program may yield multiple benefits, including the list below.

-Some master’s programs that don’t require a bachelor’s degree, allow you to take master’s level courses and have the credits apply to both bachelor’s and master’s requirements.
+Some master’s programs do not require a bachelor’s degree.
+These allow you to take master’s level courses and have the credits apply to both bachelor’s and master’s requirements.

 This may entail some preparatory steps and meetings with an academic advisor, who may review your options, such as: